net-lisias-kspu/KerbalStats/README.md

 KerbalStats is a KSP mod for keeping track of extra information about the Kerbals in your game.

+## **Attention**

+An entire subsistem (`Progeny`) was deactivated on this fork.
+While being a hairy move, this stunt fixed a lot of Exceptions being thrown on my KSP.log, mainly `KeyNotFoundException: The given key was not present in the dictionary.` and some collateral ones being thrown by third parties due the previous processes being interrupted by this.

+Since "I don't really know what I'm doing" ((tm) Lisias T), consider this fork a **very experimental** one.
+This can break your savegame badly, besides fixing mine.

 ## In a Hurry

 * [Releases](https://github.com/net-lisias-kspu/KerbalWindTunnel/tree/Archive)